Charles Hayt

 Charles Denison Hayt (May 20, 1850 – January 8, 1927) was an attorney, district attorney, and jurist from Colorado.
 He served on the Colorado Supreme Court for nine years, including six years as chief justice.
 He practiced law and was a regional judge before and after he sat on the Supreme Court.
 He was the president of the Children's Home Society.
 He lectured on taxation at the University of Colorado from 1900 to 1908.

-He and his wife had three children, all of him who died by the end of 1917.
+He and his wife had three children, all of whom died by the end of 1917.
 He was a member of a number of organizations.

 Early life and education

 Born in Poughkeepsie, New York, on May 20, 1850, his parents were Jane (Berry) and Henry Delevan Hayt, who was a farmer that also freighted goods on the Hudson River.
-He graduated from the State Street High School at Albany, New York in 1864.
+He graduated from the State Street High School at Albany, New York, in 1864.
 He studied at the Williston Seminary in Easthampton, Massachusetts, where he graduated with honors in 1867.
 He ran his father's farm until 1871, and he began to study law in Poughkeepsie in 1870.
 Hayt first visited Colorado in 1870 or 1871.
 He was admitted to the bar in 1872.